-How many times have you daydreamed about celebrating the New Year by jumping into a freezing ocean, experiencing the some of the symptoms of hypothermia, and then having a warm bowl of pea soup?
+How often have you daydreamed about celebrating the New Year by jumping into a freezing ocean, possibly leading to hypothermia, before having a warm bowl of pea soup?

-What is The New Year’s Dive?
+What is the New Year’s Dive?

-Growing in popularity since the very first dive in January 1st 1965, the Nieuwjaarsduik began through the initiative of local resident and ex-canal swimmer Meneer van Scheijnde and 7 other human beings who were probably half-penguin, jumped willingly into the freezing water to celebrate the New Year.
-Since then, the event has grown amazingly in popularity, and hosts approximately 10,000 participants who run into the water every year!
+On January 1 1965, the Nieuwjaarsduik began when local Scheveningen resident and ex-canal swimmer Meneer van Scheijnde, and seven other human beings (we suspect they were half-penguin), willingly jumped into the freezing water to celebrate the New Year.

 They also guarantee dozens of cameramen/women trained to capture the exact moment in which you regret making the decision to jump into the freezing water in exchange for soup.

-I don’t know what it is exactly, but the whole experience is just very fun and cool (no pun intended… or was it?).
-Both years, sitting down with my friends to enjoy our soup after dipping in and out of the water, and talking about this 1st crazy day of the New Year, has been a great and fun way to start the year.
+I don’t know what it is exactly, but the whole experience is just very exciting and cool (no pun intended… or was it?).
+Both years, sitting down with my friends to enjoy our soup after dipping in and out of the water has been an amazingly unique way to start the year.

-Signing up is easy and already available at The Hague’s official website, and believe it or not, there is a capacity limit for the officially hosted event that fills up fast!
-So if you’re up for a new and refreshing way to start the year, be quick!
-And hey, if you spend the first day of the new year running into freezing water with the New Year’s Dive, it’s all smooth sailing from there on.
+Signing up is easy, and already available at The Hague’s official website.
+The event fills up fast, though, so if you’re up for a new and refreshing way to start the year, be quick!
+And hey, if you spend the first day of the new year running into freezing water with the New Year’s Dive, the whole rest of the year will feel like smooth sailing.

 Have you ever participated in this weird, cold Dutch tradition?
 Tell us about it in the comments below!